Brendenjones12/CapstoneProjectTemplate/Documentation/User.md

 ## Logging Out
-1. On the bottom of the Student Homepage or Professor Homepage is a "Logout" button.
+1. On the bottom of the Student or Professor Dashboards is a "Logout" button.
 2. Hit this button to logout and be taken back to the login page.

 [Login]:    https://github.com/Brendenjones12/Student-Engagement-and-Retention-Tool/blob/master/Auxiliary%20Files/Pictures/User%20Manual/Login.png		"Login Page"